Pregnant after Stopping Birth Control?

 Positive Effects On Your Relationship

-Hormones play an important role in relationships.
-One aspect is the part they play in achieving sexual fulfillment.
-Taking artificial hormones can have a negative effect on the quality of your relationship.
+Hormones play an important role in relationships—they can contribute to a fulfilling sex life.
+Taking artificial hormones can negatively impact your relationship.
 Here are some positive changes that women have noted after stopping the pill:

 • The woman often feels a renewed attraction toward her partner.